bitwalker/distillery/docs/config/runtime.md

 ## Mix Config Provider

-Out of the box, Distillery also includes a provider for `Mix.Config`, which allows you to use your `config.exs` files with a release.
+Out of the box, Distillery also includes a provider for `Mix.Config`, which allows you to use `config.exs` files with a release.
 You have to opt in to this provider, because `Mix.Config` blends compile-time and runtime configuration options into one file, and many legacy configs make assumptions about the environment the config is evaluated in (namely that a Mix project is